GLO Center Logo - LGBTQ community center

 If you are interested in being an artist at the 2025 Queer Artist Showcase, please fill out the entry form here.

 This form will allow you to tell us more about yourself as an artist and the pieces that you create.
-All submissions are subject to review and will need to be submitted by May 12.
+All submissions are subject to review.

 If you have any issues with the application, please email info@glocenter.org.